 As described earlier, system-level diagnostics are an essential component of the A2B technology.
 All A2B nodes have the capability to identify a variety of fault conditions including opens, wires shorted together, wires reversed, or wires shorted to power or ground.
 This capability is important from a system integrity standpoint because in the case of opens, wire shorts, or reversed wire faults, A2B nodes are still fully functional upstream of the fault.
 The diagnostic capability also provides for the efficient isolation of system-level failures, which is critically important from the dealer/installer standpoint.

 Designing an A2B enabled system is greatly simplified using the SigmaStudio™ graphical design environment—the same development tool that supports the Analog Devices SigmaDSP® and SHARC® processor families.
 SigmaStudio provides the capability to initialize an A2B network and configure all registers via a user-friendly, industry-leading tool chain.
-An A2B bus bandwidth calculator as well as a bit error rate test (BERT) are also included within the SigmaStudio environment.
+An A2B bus bandwidth calculator and a bit error rate test (BERT) are also included within the SigmaStudio environment.
 A broad array of full featured evaluation systems is available to quickly prototype an actual A2B network to facilitate early system proof of concept, test, verification, and debug.

 Target Markets and Applications